carpentries-incubator/hermes_stat_inf_data_vis/episodes/04_python_data_vis_for_inference_and_storytelling.md

 ![](fig/output_09.png)

 ::::::::::::::::::::::::::::::::::::::: discussion

 ### Insight

 Interesting!
 Here are some observable trends in the graph:

-- Sub-Saharan African countries have the lowest GDPs, whereas Western European and North American countries have the highest.
-However, there are countries in the former region in which the `happyScore` is as high as in some Western European countries, regardless of their very low GDP.
+- Sub-Saharan African countries have the lowest `GDP`s, whereas Western European and North American countries have the highest.
+However, there are countries in the former region in which the `happyScore` is as high as in some Western European countries, regardless of their very low `GDP`.
-- GDP is highest in Western European countries.
-However, `happyScore` in a considering number of them is similar to countries in Latin American and Caribbean, even though GDP in these latter regions is lower.
+- `GDP` is highest in Western European countries.
+However, `happyScore` in a considering number of them is similar to Latin American countries and Caribbean, even though `GDP` in these latter regions is lower.
-- The variation in happiness levels within the same region is greatest among Western European countries, although they all fall into the highest GDP category.
+- The variation in happiness levels within the same region is greatest among Western European countries, although they all fall into the highest `GDP` category.

 Take a closer look at the graph and see if you can identify any additional trends.